Alabama Animal Advocates

 Complaints (Pressing Charges)

 The process of writing a sworn statement (an affidavit) and speaking with the magistrate may be referred to as “pressing charges” or “swearing out a warrant” or “writing an affidavit.”
-In Alabama law, it is referred to as a complaint, and is as described in § 15-7 and in Rule 2.3 of Alabama Rules of Criminal Procedure.
-The most common animal-related complaints in Alabama regard cruelty and dogs-at-large.
+In Alabama law, it is referred to as a Complaint and is as described in § 15-7 and in Rule 2.3 of Alabama Rules of Criminal Procedure.
+The most common animal-related Complaints in Alabama regard cruelty and dogs-at-large.

 Courthouse in a small town.

-How to Press Charges
+Documentation Needed to Press Charges

 FAQs on Pressing Charges